bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 | id            |            | UUID     | 16 octets |
 | count         |            | Signed   | 8 octets  |

 where *local_id* is a numerical identifier for the segment, which is unique within the file, *id* is a UUID for the segment, and *count* is the number of grains considered part of this segment or -1 to indicate the number of grains is unknown.
-The *id* could be used to transfer and persist a global unique identifier for the segment but it is generally not used as the GSF (segment) is a transient representation for the grains.
-A segment, which is defined locally by the *local_id*, contains grains from a single flow.
+The *id* could be used to transfer and persist a global unique identifier for the GSF segment instance, but it is generally not used for that purpose as the GSF segment is a transient representation for the grains.

+A segment, which is defined locally by the *local_id*, always contains grains from a single flow.

+The [segm](#segm-block) block may contain a [flow](#flow-block) block and any number of [tag](#tag-block) blocks.

 ## "tag " Block